-We will make the determination of whether an entity is a majority-owned subsidiary.
+We make the determination as to whether a subsidiary is considered a majority-owned subsidiary.
 The 1940 Act defines a majority-owned subsidiary of a person as a company 50% or more of the outstanding voting securities of which are owned by such person, or by another company which is a majority-owned subsidiary of such person.
 The 1940 Act further defines voting securities as any security presently entitling the owner or holder thereof to vote for the election of directors of a company.
 We treat companies in which we own at least a majority of the outstanding voting securities as majority-owned subsidiaries for purposes of the 40% test.
 We have not requested the SEC staff to approve our treatment of any company as a majority-owned subsidiary and the SEC staff has not done so.
 If the SEC or its staff were to disagree with our treatment of one or more companies as majority-owned subsidiaries, we would need to adjust our strategy and our assets in order to continue to pass the 40% test.
 Any such adjustment in our strategy could have a material adverse effect.

-Qualification for exemption from registration under the 1940 Act limits our ability to make certain investments.
+Qualification for exemptions from registration under the 1940 Act limits our ability to make certain investments.
 For example, these restrictions limit the ability of our subsidiaries to invest directly in mortgage-backed securities that represent less than the entire ownership in a pool of mortgage loans, debt and equity tranches of securitizations and certain asset backed securities and real estate companies or in assets not related to real estate.

-Loss of our 1940 Act exemption would adversely affect us, the market price of shares of our common stock and our ability to distribute dividends, and could result in the termination of the management agreement with PRCM Advisers.
+Loss of our 1940 Act exemptions would adversely affect us, the market price of shares of our common stock and our ability to distribute dividends, and could result in the termination of our management agreement with PRCM Advisers and certain of our financing or other agreements.